It’s all quite simple really.

 It goes without saying that the coffee we source is specialty grade and of high quality.
 It costs a little more but it tastes so much better.

-We are lucky enough to work with some fantastic producers and passionate people in West Java, Indonesia.
+We are lucky enough to work with some fantastic producers and passionate people in West Java, Indonesia and Panama.
 Our relationship with the people who pick, process and package our coffee is invaluable.
 We centralise our other coffee origins in the USA and ship them directly to us.

 We choose only suppliers and partners who share our vision and values.
 Compostable packaging, recycling and minimising our carbon footprint is an important part of our selection criteria.